gabesoft/trans/README.md

 Trans has one single purpose: make it super easy to transform complex json objects.

-It allows reaching within objects with field names such as ``a.b.c`` and it does the right thing even across arrays.
-So the field above could modify or extract a value from
+It allows reaching within objects with field names such as ``a.b.c`` and it does the right thing even across multiple arrays.
-an object that looks like this
+So the field above could be used to modify or extract a value from an object that looks like this
 ``` javascript
 { a: { b: { c: 1 } } }
 ```